flatlogic/sing-app/README.md

 For full documentation, visit [https://demo.flatlogic.com/sing-app/documentation/](https://demo.flatlogic.com/sing-app/documentation/).

 ## Support
-For any additional information please refer to [Flatlogic homepage](https://flatlogic.com).
+For any additional information please go to our [support forum](https://flatlogic.com/forum) and raise your questions or feedback provide there.
+We highly appreciate your participation!

 ## How can I support developers?
 - Star our GitHub repo :star: